mariadb-corporation/mariadb-columnstore-api/README.md

 # MariaDB ColumnStore API

-**WARNING**
-This is a work-in-progress tree for the MariaDB ColumnStore API. *It should currently be considered alpha quality.*

-It requires MariaDB ColumnStore 1.1 (current develop branch) to operate.
+The API requires MariaDB ColumnStore 1.1 to operate.

-This C++ API currently provides access to bulk write to ColumnStore in a similar way to the cpimport using.
+This C++, Python and Java API currently provides access to bulk write to ColumnStore in a similar way to the cpimport using.

 ## Bugs